pmd/pmd-designer/README.md

     ranges than 6.12.0

 * This repo is to be moved to the pmd org
-  * @oowekyala I don't have permissions to create the repo

 * Move [open issues](https://github.com/pmd/pmd/labels/in%3Aui)
-  * @oowekyala I don't have permissions
   * Close the designer project on pmd/pmd

 * Delete the pmd-ui directory from the main repo